pandosme/timelapse-server/README.md

 Timelapse-Server
 ================

 Collects images from Axis cameras and stores them in directories so user can generate and play MP4 video at configurable fram rates.
+Images are stored in driectory ~/timlapse/images and recordings are stored in directory ~/timelapase/recordings.

 Common use cases:
 * Construction site progress.
 Typically capturing one image every day at sun noon.
 * Monitor slow changes for outdoor seasonas, warehouse stock or rooms.
 Typically capturing images based on a timer.
 * Forensic search.
 Typically capturing images on motion detection.
-Images are stored in ~/timlapse/images and recordins are stored in ~/timelapase/recordings.

 Features:
 * Web-based dashboard